The following summarizes the US Holocaust Memorial Museum lapse plan as required by the Office of Management and Budget (OMB) Circular A-11.

 Security

-Security staff consisting of retained federal employees and contractors deemed necessary to ensure the safety of the non-appropriated fund staff and necessary to safeguard Museum property will remain on site.
+Security staff consisting of retained federal employees and contractors deemed essential to ensure the safety of the non-appropriated fund staff and necessary to safeguard Museum property will remain on site.

 Collections